Languages

 Children are encouraged to participate in independent study outside of school by using Linguascope and children in Years 5 & 6 can help themselves to weekly French homework sheets.

 By Year 6, children have the confidence to ask and answer questions and to listen to pick out key language from a sentence.
-This is normally further enhanced by a day trip to Arras in the Autumn term where children are able to interact with market stall holders and also supports their literacy and creative curriculum topics of 1st and 2nd World Wars.
+This is normally further enhanced by a day trip to Arras in the Autumn term where children are able to interact with market stall holders and also supports their English and History learning.

 How the components of the curriculum are constructed